Ernest Mancoba: Career and Introduction to Abstraction (Post-Exile)

+In the 1950s, Mancoba returned to Paris, he would become a French citizen in 1968.
+An example of work from this time includes Untitled(1957).
+An oil on canvas painting bearing bold colors and energetic gestures of demanding lines.
+He sought transparency in his painting process while depicting a freedom of expression through abstraction.

+Perhaps the style for which Ernest Mancoba is best known is one composed of line movement often encompassing a central figure-like form that dissolves into the surrounding abstract atmosphere of colorful oils, charcoal, ink or pastel marks.
+As the Iziko South African National Gallery writes of the work in their collection, Untitled (1965), "the vestigial figure serves as the central scaffolding of the work, establishing its dominantly vertical format.
+The head has split laterally to become two flag-like wedges.
+The torso is minimally indicated in the centre of the work and below are the bent legs."
+Arguably, the figure motif evolved from the 1950s as Mancoba, who had lived through some of the modern world's great traumas, questioned whether humanity had learnt any lessons.

+After intense exploration of this motif for more than 30 years, from the late 1980s and until his passing, Mancoba shifted his format to landscape and strayed from one central figure to many calligraphic strokes with various mediums.
+He died near Paris in 2002, aged 98.

 Exhibitions

 In the source presented by Södertälje Konsthall, we are given a legacy exhibition of Ernest Mancoba, consisting of conversation between Joanna Sandell, director, Södertälje konsthall and Alicia Knock, curator Centre Pompidou.
 Ernest Mancoba personifies an artist’s legacy that searches for clarity around the human condition.
 He does this through his use of movement in form and colour, in drawings, paintings and sculptures.
 Mancoba is described as a careful and focused artist with a deep relationship towards researching man’s juxtaposition here on earth.
 Mancoba was not afraid of debating Europe’s one sided relationship to Africa and its artforms, and created his own breakthrough of modernism within art.
 In the exhibition there is a smaller museum for the works of Ernest Mancoba from the Danish collections of the Ernest Mancoba Sonja Ferlov Estate in Denmark as well as Museum Jorn Silkeborg.